opensearch-project/documentation-website/_opensearch/remote.md

 The following are known limitations of the remote-backed storage feature:

-- Writing data to a remote store can be a high latency operation when compared to writing data on local file system.
+- Writing data to a remote store can be a high-latency operation when compared to writing data on the local file system.
 This may impact the indexing throughput and latency.
-- Primary to primary relocation is unstable as handover of upload of translogs from older primary to new is yet to be implemented.
+- Primary to primary relocation is unstable because handover of translog uploads from older to new primary has not been implemented.
-- Garbage collection of the metadata file is not implemented yet.
+- Garbage collection of the metadata file has not been implemented.
 For other limitations, see the [Remote store known issue list](https://github.com/opensearch-project/OpenSearch/issues/5678).